fantasmoio/Fantasmo-Android-SDK/README.md

 ## Overview

 Supercharge your app with hyper-accurate positioning using just the camera.
-The Fantasmo SDK is the gateway to the Camera Positiong System (CPS) which provides 6 Degrees-of-Freedom (position and orientation) localization for mobile devices.
+The Fantasmo SDK is the gateway to the Camera Positioning System (CPS) which provides 6 Degrees-of-Freedom (position and orientation) localization for mobile devices.

 ## Installation